251. St. Augustine vs. Nietzsche on Evil

 “For what is that which we call evil but the absence of good?
 In the bodies of animals, disease and wounds mean nothing but the absence of health; for when a cure is effected, that does not mean that the evils which were present – namely, the diseases and wounds – go away from the body and dwell elsewhere: they altogether cease to exist; for the wound or disease is not a substance, but a defect in the fleshly substance – the flesh itself being a substance, and therefore something good, of which those evils – that is, privations of the good which we call health – are accidents.
 Just in the same way, what are called vices in the soul are nothing but privations of natural good.
 And when they are not transferred elsewhere: when they cease to exist in the healthy soul, they cannot exist anywhere else.”
 See The Essential Augustine (Hackett, 1974), p.
 65.

 Here we see Augustine claiming that evil is a privation or an absence of some “natural good” that should be present for some particular being.
-For example, a stone’s inability to see isn’t evil since a stone, by nature, can’t see.
-But blindness in a cat or a human would be a natural evil since a properly functioning cat or human should, by nature, have the good of sight.
+For example, a stone’s inability to see isn’t an evil since a stone, by nature, can’t see.
+But blindness in a cat or a human would be an evil since a properly functioning cat or human should, by nature, have the good of sight.
 Since privations are not substances or things they can’t, as Augustine says, exist on their own: they are only intelligible with reference to the things that are deprived.
 Thus we don’t think of blindness as a substance that exists on its own independent of an eye.

 Where Goodness Begins.
 Where bad eyesight can no longer see the evil impulse as such, on account of its refinement, there man sets up the kingdom of goodness; and the feeling of having now gone over into the kingdom of goodness brings all those impulses (such as the feelings of security, of comfortableness, of benevolence) into simultaneous activity, which were threatened and confined by the evil impulses.
 Consequently, the duller the eye so much the further does goodness extend!
 Hence the eternal cheerfulness of the populace and of children!
-Hence the gloominess and grief (allied to the bad conscience) of great thinkers.”
-(Translated by Thomas Common).
+Hence the gloominess and grief (allied to the bad conscience) of great thinkers.” (see section 53; translated by Thomas Common).

 For all things, from the Void